Superconductor Docs

 Two toggles appear in the meeting header while a meeting is in progress:

-• Ticket creation — Controls whether the assistant creates new tickets from the conversation.
+• Create tickets — Controls whether the assistant creates new tickets from the conversation.
+Defaults to on.
 Turn this off to pause ticket creation without removing the bot from the call.

-• Auto-launch — Controls whether newly created tickets automatically kick off an implementation.
-This only has an effect when the project-level auto-launch setting is enabled — if that setting is off, toggling this on will not auto-launch implementations.
+• Launch implementations — Controls whether newly created tickets automatically kick off an implementation.
+Defaults to off, unless the project-level auto-launch setting is enabled — in which case it starts on for that meeting.

-Both toggles default to on and take effect immediately.
+Both toggles take effect immediately.
 Turning them off can be useful when you want the bot to keep transcribing but hold off on creating tickets or launching implementations — for example, during a brainstorming section where you're not ready to commit to specific tasks.

 After the meeting